comprehensive education & training in human-animal interactions

 - Interested in helping individuals and communities develop their capacity for caring for one another, animals, and the environment?
 Become a humane educator and explore how high-quality spay/neuter programs and effective re-homing offer opportunities to reduce community violence in eastern Europe.

 - Developing ideas every day of how you can make a difference in the lives of people, animals and the environment?
-Join our MSW program and consider the AASW program- this could be the graduate program you've been searching for.
+Join our MSW program and consider the AASW certificate program- this could be the graduate program you've been searching for.